modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-doodles-manager-with-help-of-migxdb.md

 </model>
 ```

+- Click **Save Schema**

-by clicking 'Save Schema' we should have our schema-file created.
-You can test it by clicking 'Load Schema'
+Your new schema file `doodles.mysql.schema.xml` should now be created in `/core/components/doodles/schema`.
+You can test it by clicking **Load Schema** in the **Xml Schema** tab.

-I've added two fields to the original doodles-schema: published, deleted
-These fields are required by the default getlist-processor of MIGXdb.
+Note that the fields 'published' and 'deleted' are required by the default getlist-processor of MIGXdb.
-If you had already created the doodles-table you can add these fields to your existing schema and go to the tab 'add fields' to add the new fields to your map and table.

 Of course you can create your own processors under your own processor-path.